 Payment: Payments to institutions will be disbursed annually.

-Termination of Funding: The Collaboration Grant will be terminated if the awardee receives significant sources of funding, as outlined above in the ‘Other Support’ section.
+Termination of Funding: The Collaboration Grant will be terminated if the awardee receives other sources of funding as described above in the ‘Other Support’ section.

 Number of awards: The foundation anticipates making up to 140 awards per year.

 Eligibility: To be eligible to apply, an individual must:

 • Have a tenure-track or tenured position, or be a professor emeritus, at a U.S. institution of higher education.

 • Have a current record of active research and publication in high-quality journals.

 • Not hold any other grants of over $3,000 per year that allow for support for travel or visitors during the Collaboration Grant award period.